 Before joining the FPM program, I completed my BS/MS in Computer Engineering at Georgia Tech and the Post-Graduate Program in Management at IIM Ahmedabad.
 I am currently exploring how new theories from cognitive science and the exploding popularity of digital media might challenge the fundamental nature of the classroom as our primary pedagogical institution.
 Broadly, I am interested in the interactions between diverse disciplines such as cognitive science and sociology in the complex set of phenomena that we call education.

-The title of my thesis (expected to be completed in 2019) is "Implications of Digital Media and New Cognitive Theories for the Classroom as a Pedagogical Institution: A Design-Based Research Study."
+The title of my thesis is "Implications of Digital Media and New Cognitive Theories for the Classroom as a Pedagogical Institution: A Design-Based Research Study."